Pressio/SHAW/docs/src/demo2.rst

 .. admonition:: Description:

-   This demo simulates the wave dynamic for multiple forcings using the rank-1 formulation and the PREM Earth's model.
+   Simulates the wave dynamic for *multiple* forcings using the :ref:`rank-1 formulation <rank1fom>` and the PREM Earth's model.

 1. Prepare